 - Inability to socialize with friends and family.

 How Is It Diagnosed?

-Frailty can be diagnosed by your physician or by a physical therapist.
+Frailty can be diagnosed by your doctor or by a physical therapist.
 Your physical therapist will conduct a thorough examination to determine your:

 - Lung (aerobic) capacity.